Fertilizing Your Lawn In The Fall

 While the top growth of your grass slows or stops altogether in cooler autumn temperatures, the roots continue to grow.

-Two fall fertilizer applications properly prepare your yard for winter.
-Apply the initial treatment late in August or early September.
-Apply the second feeding in late October to mid-November.
+Three fall fertilizer applications properly prepare your yard for winter.
+Apply the initial treatment in early September.
+Apply the second feeding in late October and a third feeding in December (S-O-D).
 The N-P-K nutrients feed the roots to keep the grass strong during the winter.
 They also provide reserves for a green and quick growth spurt in the spring.

 Fertilizer dissolves more easily and quickly into soil that's somewhat moist.
 If your yard is very dry, give it a good watering and then wait a day to fertilize.
 Otherwise the fertilizer's ingredients won't be as effective.